Saturday Vigil : 6:00 p.m. (Memorial Day-Labor Day)

 Traveling?
 You can go to Mass pretty much anywhere in the world!
 Just click here:

 Thursday and Sunday: 8:30 a.m.-9:00 a.m. (and by appointment)

 BAPTISM is the one sacrament that all Christian denominations share in common.
 In the Catholic Church, infants are baptized to welcome them into the Catholic faith.
 Baptism prep will be on the 2nd Tuesday of the month at Sacred Heart Church, following Mass (6:30 pm).
-Baptisms are held when you and the pastor agree on a date.
+To reserve a date, please call the parish office at 517-547-7496.

 If you are an adult and are interested in exploring Christian baptism, we invite you to explore our faith in Jesus Christ, and membership in .
-Please contact the Director of RCIA if you are interested in joining the Catholic Church through the Rite of Christian Initiation of Adults (RCIA).
+Please contact Deacon John Amthor if you are interested in joining the Catholic Church through the Rite of Christian Initiation of Adults (RCIA).